 Static ads outperformed generic ads until shoppers began to narrow their preferences.
 Based on these findings, your abandoned cart recovery ads should be more effective if you segment your audience based on their website behavior.
 Deliver high-level messaging to shoppers who aren’t sure what they want (e.g., shoppers who put a large number of different items in their cart without looking at reviews).

-Shoppers with defined preferences (e.g., shoppers who put multiple similar items in their cart and spending time reading reviews) are more likely to respond to dynamic display ads.
+Shoppers with defined preferences (e.g., shoppers who put multiple similar items in their cart and spent time reading reviews) are more likely to respond to dynamic display ads.

 Second Time’s a Charm